Skip to main content

 Practical experience

-All our modules offer practical experience.
-In history, this might take the form of interviews or archival research.
-Our literary studies might include staged readings or editorial work.
+Many of our modules offer practical experience.
+In history, this might take the form of conducting interviews with people who remember a particular historical event or undertaking archival research.
+In literary studies, this might include staged readings of plays, editorial work, or masterclasses with outside experts.

-You'll also benefit from a range of regular field trips organised by the School.
-These include visits to:
+You'll also benefit from a range of regular field trips organised by both Schools.
+Depending on the module, these may include visits to:

-• various city theatres such as Northern Stage, Live Theatre, and Theatre Royal
+• City theatres such as Northern Stage, Live Theatre, and Theatre Royal

 • Seven Stories (the National Centre for Children's Books)